 Angle of femoral torsion: It’s an angle between long axis of the head and neck of femur, and transverse axis of the femoral condyles.
 It measures about 7 ° in men and 12 ° in female).

-- It creates about 2-third of a sphere and articulates with the acetabulum of the hip bone to create the hip joint.
+- It creates about two-third of a sphere and articulates with the acetabulum of the hip bone to create the hip joint.

 - It presents a small pit, the fovea, just below and behind the center, which gives connection to the ligament of the head of femur (ligamentum teres femoris).